gmesser/cpp-timers/README.md

-CPP_Timers: an abstract BaseClock base class and three implementation classes:
+cpp-timers is an abstract BaseClock base class and three implementation classes:

 * CpuClock
   CpuClock uses the C function clock() to get the CPU time that the program